SA records the highest number of new COVID-19 deaths - Sunday World

 This has brought the total number of fatalities to 2 657 and brought the mortality rate to 1.8 percent, Health Minister Dr Zweli Mkhize said.

-Mkhize also said of the 128 deaths, 4 were recorded in Mpumalanga, 25 in the Eastern Cape, 36 in Gauteng, 11 in KwaZulu-Natal and 52 from the Western Cape.
+Mkhize also said of the 128 deaths, four were recorded in Mpumalanga, 25 in the Eastern Cape, 36 in Gauteng, 11 in KwaZulu-Natal and 52 from the Western Cape.

 He also said 6 945 more people have contracted the disease, which is caused by the novel coronavirus.
 This has ballooned the total national number to 151 209.